Ludwig Leichhardt: The First Leichhardt Expedition (1844–1846)

 After returning to Sydney early in 1844, Leichhardt hoped to take part in a proposed government-sponsored expedition from Moreton Bay to Port Essington 300 km north of Darwin.
-When plans for this expedition fell through Leichhardt decided to mount the expedition himself, accompanied by volunteers and supported by private funding.
-His party left Sydney in August 1844 to sail to Moreton Bay, where four more joined the group.
+When plans for this expedition fell through, Leichhardt decided to mount the expedition himself.
+Accompanied by volunteers and supported by private funding, he left Sydney in August 1844 to sail to Moreton Bay, where four more joined the party.
 The expedition departed on 1 October 1844 from Jimbour Homestead, the farthest outpost of settlement on the Queensland Darling Downs.
 During this trip, Leichhardt named Seven Emu Creek, after shooting a mob of emus nearby, a name later taken on by a large cattle station still in existence, Seven Emu Station.

-After a nearly 4,800 kilometres (3,000 miles) overland journey, and having long been given up for dead, Leichhardt arrived in Port Essington on 17 December 1845.
-He returned to Sydney by boat, arriving on 25 March 1846 to a hero's welcome.
+After a nearly 4,800-kilometre (3,000-mile) overland journey, and having long been given up for dead, Leichhardt arrived in Port Essington on 17 December 1845, where a company of Imperial marines was stationed.
+He returned to Sydney by ship, arriving on 25 March 1846 to a hero's welcome.
 The Journal of an Overland Expedition in Australia, from Moreton Bay to Port Essington, a Distance of Upwards of 3000 miles, During the Years 1844 and 1845 by Leichhardt describes this expedition.
+Leichhardt's diary (from 9 September 1845 to 23 March 1846) is available on-line at the State Library of New South Wales.

 A memorial to John Gilbert, one of Leichhardt's companions on this journey, can be found on the north wall of St James' Church, Sydney.
 Under the title Dulce et Decorum Est Pro Scientia Mori (a variation on the more commonly seen Dulce et decorum est pro patria mori) the inscription on the monument, which was "erected by the colonists of New South Wales" reads: "in memory of John Gilbert, Ornithologist, who was speared by the blacks on 29 June 1845 during the first overland expedition to Port Essington by Dr Ludwig Leichhardt and his intrepid companions".
 There is also a memorial to Gilbert at Gilbert's Lookout at Taroom.

 The Second Leichhardt Expedition (1846)

 Leichhardt's second expedition, undertaken with a government grant and substantial private subscriptions, started in December 1846.
 It was supposed to take him from the Darling Downs to the west coast of Australia and ultimately to the Swan River and Perth.
 However, after covering only 800 km the expedition team was forced to return in June 1847 due to heavy rain, malarial fever and famine.
 Members of the party nearly mutinied after learning that Leichhardt had failed to bring along a medical kit.
-Faced with failure, Leichhardt seems to have suffered a nervous breakdown, and Aboriginal guide Harry Brown effectively took over as leader of the party, returning them successfully back to the Darling Downs.
+Faced with failure, Leichhardt seems to have suffered a nervous breakdown, and Aboriginal guide Harry Brown effectively took over as leader of the party, taking them successfully back to the Darling Downs.

+Leichhardt blamed failure of the expedition on his men's weakness.
+John Frederick Mann, his second-in-charge, published a rebuttal 20 years later, and a book, Eight Months with Leichhardt, after 40 years.